leoneckert/critical-data-and-visualization-spring-2020/other/current-assignments/README.md

-Due Wednesday (2020/03/04):
-- Read the [notes from the lab](labs/lab-2) carefully and watch the videos.
-- Read them again, and email me questions you have.
-Book my [office hours](https://calendar.google.com/calendar/selfsched?sstoken=UUE0X1AyMVlCNnpyfGRlZmF1bHR8ZTBmYjk2MTcyMjZkZmUwMzhjYTllN2IxMzlkMmQ4MTU), too.
-- Use D3 to turn the dataset you are currently collecting (started after Week 2 class) into shapes.
-- Do not worry about visualizing the data *effectively* yet.
-- create any shapes from it and use [data functions](labs/lab-2#data-functions) in at least one spot in way that the value of your data point affects the shape you created using D3.
-- push your work to your repo and submit a link to the [class wiki](https://github.com/leoneckert/critical-data-and-visualization-spring-2020/wiki) by Wednesday (2019/09/18)
-- Upload a JSON file of the data you have so far self-collected to your repository and post a link to the [class wiki](https://github.com/leoneckert/critical-data-and-visualization-spring-2020/wiki).

 Due Monday (2020/03/09):
 - "[Automating Inequality](https://us.macmillan.com/books/9781250074317)" (2018) is a fantastic book by Virginia Eubanks that addresses specifically the *who* -- who is impacted by the process of *datafication* of society we discuss in this class.
 The book discusses the *who* that is not individuals, but groups of people.
   - This week, you don't have to read (you may if you wish; I can make the book available to you), but listen to an interview with the author Virginia Eubanks.